waffle-iron/tdb/README.md

   },
   ...
 ```
-Then tell Mongo.Collection to use esDriver, passing the **collection** where you want to store the Logs and a function that returns who should the doc be identified.
-Attaching this to the Collection makes it log Insert, Deletes and Updates on fields with ```logDriver: true```
+Then tell Mongo.Collection to use esDriver, passing the **collection** where you want to store the Logs and a function that returns how should the doc be identified.
+Attaching this to the Collection makes it log Inserts, Deletes and Updates on fields with ```logDriver: true```
 ```javascript
 Meteor.users.logDriver(Logs, (doc, hook) => {
   let tDoc = hook.transform();